AppGharage/Epay-Docs/source/docs/blade-templates-and-partials.md

 section: documentation_content
 ---

-## Layouts & Partials
+## Blade Templates & Partials

 One of the biggest benefits of a templating language is the ability to create reusable layouts and partials.
+Jigsaw gives you access to all the templating features and control structures of Blade that are available in Laravel 5.4 (learn more about Blade layouts in the [official Blade documentation](https://laravel.com/docs/5.4/blade)).

 ### Defining a Layout